 Students probe the history of the United States from 1830 to 1865.
 Using primary sources, readings, and lessons, students consider the experiences of people in the U.S. as well as the issues driving the political confrontation over slavery and the meaning of liberty.

-New Jersey Council for the Social Studies Conference // The Civil War & the Meaning of Liberty: A Choices Program Workshop
+New Jersey Council for the Social Studies Conference // The Civil War and the Meaning of Liberty: A Choices Program Workshop

 Piscataway, New Jersey